lauramch/Steel-Liquid-Storage-Tanks-Database/README.md

 # Steel-Liquid-Storage-Tanks-Database
-Open-source database of steel liquid storage tanks data
+Dataset of steel liquid storage tanks data used for ISEC 11 conference